What is milk Kefir?

 How is Kefir Made?

-The quality of the kefir drink depends on the fermentation time, the ambient temperature, and the kefir-milk ratio.
-You can get more information about the Kefir to milk ratio and the required fermentation time in our article titled “How to prepare milk kefir?”
+The quality of the Kefir drink depends on the fermentation time, the ambient temperature, and the Kefir-to-milk ratio.
+You can get more information about the Kefir-to-milk ratio and the required fermentation time in our article titled “How to prepare Milk Kefir?”